 where $S$ is a finite set of finite places coprime to both $\fn$ and the conductor $\ff$ of $\eta$, $\nu_S(\pi)=\{{\nu(\pi_v)}\}_{v\in S}$ is the collection of the exponent in the Satake parameters of $\pi$ over $S$, and $\alpha(\{\nu_v\}_{v\in S})$ is a polynomial of the functions $q_v^{-\nu_v/2}+q_v^{\nu_v/2}$ in the variable $\nu_v$.
-When $F=\Q$, Ramakrishnan-Rogawski (\cite{Ramakrishnan-Rogawski}) studied the asymptotic behavior of the twisted 2nd moment \eqref{2ndMoment} for an odd Dirichlet character $\eta$ as the level $\fn$, to be kept square-free and coprime to $\ff$, grows to infinity when the weight $l\geq 4$ is fixed.
-In the same setting, Michel-Ramakrishnan (\cite{MichelRamakrishinan}) obtained an explicit closed formula for the average \eqref{2ndMoment} and observed that the formula gets simplified significantly in a certain range of the parameters $(\fn, \ff, {\rm{deg}}(\alpha))$ called the stable range.
-Later, Feigon-Whitehouse (\cite{FeigonWhitehouse}) extended the result of \cite{Ramakrishnan-Rogawski} and \cite{MichelRamakrishinan} to the Hilbert modular forms in a more general setting as \cite{Jacquet-Chen} but still keeping the square free condition on the level $\fn$ and the oddness conditions on $\eta$ at all archimedean places.
-In this article, we consider the twisted 2nd moment \eqref{2ndMoment} in our general Hilbert modular setting without assuming those conditions on $\fn$ and $\eta$, and obtain its closed formula in a computable form (Theorems~\ref{RELATIVETRACEFORMULA}, \ref{HYPERBOLIC(fine)} and \ref{UNIPOTENT(fine)}); thus, we generalize some results of \cite{FeigonWhitehouse} and \cite{MichelRamakrishinan} in several directions.
+When $F=\Q$, Ramakrishnan and Rogawski (\cite{Ramakrishnan-Rogawski}) studied the asymptotic behavior of the twisted 2nd moment \eqref{2ndMoment} for an odd Dirichlet character $\eta$ as the level $\fn$, to be kept prime and coprime to $\ff$, grows to infinity when the weight $l\geq 4$ is fixed.
+In the same setting, Michel and Ramakrishnan (\cite{MichelRamakrishinan}) obtained an explicit closed formula for the average \eqref{2ndMoment} and observed that the formula gets simplified significantly in a certain range of the parameters $(\fn, \ff, {\rm{deg}}(\alpha))$ called the stable range.
+Later, Feigon and Whitehouse (\cite{FeigonWhitehouse}) extended the result of \cite{Ramakrishnan-Rogawski} and \cite{MichelRamakrishinan} to the Hilbert modular forms in a more general setting as \cite{Jacquet-Chen} but still keeping the square-free condition on the level $\fn$ and the oddness conditions on $\eta$ at all archimedean places.
+In this article, we consider the twisted 2nd moment \eqref{2ndMoment} in our general Hilbert modular setting without assuming those conditions on $\fn$ and $\eta$, and obtain its formula in a computable form (Theorems~\ref{RELATIVETRACEFORMULA}, \ref{HYPERBOLIC(fine)} and \ref{UNIPOTENT(fine)}); thus, we generalize some results of \cite{FeigonWhitehouse} and \cite{MichelRamakrishinan} in several directions.